 Investor Relations in the New Era of ESG Scrutiny

-After years of hard work by investors and NGOs, BlackRock CEO Larry Fink’s annual letter to CEOs has finally helped vault sustainability to the top of the agenda in investor relations, amplifying the voices of socially responsible investors and pushing companies to take new actions, improve their reporting, and come up the learning curve—quickly.
+After years of hard work by investors and NGOs, BlackRock CEO Larry Fink’s annual letter to CEOs shows how sustainability has vaulted to the top of the agenda in investor relations.
+Investors are increasingly pushing companies to take new actions, improve their reporting, and come up the learning curve—quickly.
 What should companies do to respond to the increase in investor scrutiny, and how can they work with their investor relations teams to turn ESG demand into sustainable business impact?
 Learn from speakers as they share their experiences at the intersection of corporate sustainability, investor relations, and shareholder demand.

 Leading Radical Change through Collaboration